OptMN-Lab/ALoRA/README.md

 </p>

-For multi-task fine-tuning and federated fine-tuning, please refer to each folder for more details.
+Please refer to each folder for more details.